 January 1, 2019

 Thus, this new phase will start with a return to the self and a degree of introspection.
 It starts with each of us asking ourselves, what change can I make as an individual that will have a positive effect on my life, and by association, my work and my family.
 Key is that it can’t be legislated, cajoled, or ordered, it has to be self-motivated.
 And change that starts like this will only ever impact positively on society as a whole.
-Important note, this is NOT a form of selfishness, this is self responsibility — the former is what’s in it for me vs the latter, how can I be more fully whole, or human (to paraphrase acclaimed American family therapist Virginia Satir whose work I find fascinating).
+Important note, this is NOT a form of selfishness, this is self responsibility.
+The former is what’s in it for me vs the latter, how can I be more fully whole, or human.
+To paraphrase acclaimed American family therapist Virginia Satir whose work I find fascinating.

-Perhaps too, we can hope that the fact that we are one world, one people, has finally sunk in — whether that’s global recognition of the plastic pollution problem, climate change linked to pollution or the need for all of us to repair, reuse and recycle if we actually want to have a future.
+Perhaps too, we can hope that the fact that we are one world, one people, has finally sunk in.
+Whether that’s global recognition of the plastic pollution problem, climate change linked to pollution or the need for all of us to repair, reuse and recycle if we actually want to have a future.

 Related to this will be an examination of the ethics of the coffee industry.
 Why?
-Because it is probably the only remaining socially-acceptable highly-addictive drug that’s commonly and freely available.
-Even The Sun newspaper ran a story in October 2018 titled, ‘It’s the No1 drug on the planet’.
-And the facts are alarming: “coffee is now more popular than tea in the UK, with more than 22,000 coffee shops across the land, up from fewer than 10,000 ten years ago” it reported.
-“And consumers appear to be craving ever-higher doses of caffeine — the most widely used psychoactive drug in the world.”
+Because it is probably the only remaining socially-acceptable yet highly-addictive drug that’s commonly and freely available.
+Even The Sun newspaper ran a story in October 2018 titled, It’s the No1 drug on the planet.
+And the facts are alarming.
+“Coffee is now more popular than tea in the UK, with more than 22,000 coffee shops across the land, up from fewer than 10,000 ten years ago” it reported.
+“And consumers appear to be craving ever-higher doses of caffeine.
+The most widely used psychoactive drug in the world.”

 However we need to go further than reactionary protest, as evidenced by the growing movement of people anti-vaccinations.
-There’s been double the number of cases of measles across Europe as so-called Anti-Vaxxers sceptical of the medical establishment refuse routine immunisations for their children amid scaremongering that Big Pharma introduces viruses into the population in order to profit from vaccination revenue.
+There’s been double the number of cases of measles across Europe as so-called Anti-Vaxxers sceptical of the medical establishment refuse routine immunisations for their children.
+Nonsense scaremongering suggests that Big Pharma introduces viruses into the population in order to profit from vaccination revenue.
 As Seth Berkley, head of Gavi, a global alliance to increase access to vaccines put it, in an article in the Guardian, “It is very hard to inoculate against [the scaremongering], given there is no stable authority in the world right now.
 Where institutions and facts are being routinely questioned and lying is OK.”

 Increasing appreciation for the planet pans out on an individual scale as an ever-increasing interest in all things green and garden-related, whether people have their own personal patches or not.
 This is driven by an understanding of the ability of plants to naturally clean our air, indoors and out, as pollution becomes an ever hotter topic.
 Thus the huge boom in popularity for houseplants seen in 2018 continues apace, but now prompted by their health benefits, rather than mere aesthetics.
 In parallel with this, gardening becomes more about the useful than the ornamental as a huge surge in popularity is seen for growing our own food, from herbs in window boxes to tomatoes in baskets.

-Going forwards I think we’ll see further growth in related magazines, health awareness programming on TV, increased concern for children’s school dinners (one step on from the sugar tax) and the continued popularity of veganism, as more and more supermarkets adjust to cater to this appetite, alongside activists working out that shaming people with anger, aggression and frankly ludicrous publicity seeking campaigns, does little to boost their arguments for a plant-based diet.
-Again, mellowing to centre should be the goal… ie even going meat-free once a week has proven health and environmental benefits.
+Going forwards I think we’ll see further growth in related magazines, health awareness programming on TV, increased concern for children’s school dinners (one step on from the sugar tax) and the continued popularity of veganism, as more and more supermarkets adjust to cater to this appetite.
+Hopefully alongside activists working out that shaming people with anger, aggression and frankly ludicrous publicity seeking campaigns, does little to boost their arguments for a plant-based diet.
+Again, a mellowing to centre should be the goal… ie even going meat-free once a week has proven health and environmental benefits.